 Moderator: Kai LOBJAKAS (Director, Estonian Museum of Applied Art and Design, and ICDAD Board)

 MAEZAKI Shinya and YAMAMOTO Masako Introducing Kyoto’s Decorative Art Traditions to the World: Possibilities and Challenges as Experienced through the Production of Google Arts & Culture Made in Japan Associate Professor, Kyoto Women’s University; Part Time Lecturer, Ritsumeikan University, Japan.

 MA Min How the Future of Museums Affect Arts and Crafts Industry and Traditional Cultural Heritage.
 Associate Curatorial Research Fellow & Independent Curator, National Museum of China, Beijing, China.

 TRAN, Cong Minh A Vietnamese Traditional Decorative Art Using Shell on Wooden Materials: Threats and Opportunities in Preserving and Developing Historical Values of Items in Ho Chi Minh City Fine Arts Museum, Vietnam.
 Vice Director, Ho Chi Minh City Fine Arts Museum, Vietnam.

-DURSTON, Diane SHOKUNIN: Five Kyoto Artisans Look to the Future.
-Curator Emerita, Portland, Oregon, USA.
+DURSTON, Diane (delivered by co-curator MATSUYAMA Sachiko), SHOKUNIN: Five Kyoto Artisans Look to the Future.
+Curator Emerita, Portland Japanese Garden, Portland, OR, USA.

 Session IV.
 ICDAD General Assembly 17:25–18:00 (35 min.)